 AIB said the average balance per customer loan is €0.5m and the portfolio extends across about 5,000 assets.

 The bank said the deal was another important step in its non-performing exposure (NPE) deleveraging strategy, adding that it remains on track to reach about 5% of total loans by the end of the year.

 AIB said it had reduced its non-performing loans from €31 billion in 2013 to €6.1 billion at the end of last year.

-"95% of the reduction has been achieved through case by case restructuring and working with customers to rightsize sustainable debt based on customer affordability," the lender said.
+It noted that over 90% of this reduction was achieved through case by case restructuring and working with customers to "rightsize sustainable debt based on customer affordability".

 The bank has about 1,500 staff members working with customers who are in difficulty and it repeated that its preference remains to provide solutions through customer engagement on a case by case basis.

 AIB said it will receive about €800m from the sale of the loans, with the proceeds being used for general corporate purposes "including the continuation of support for customer restructuring".